Blog

 Two colleagues brainstorming at the office - Pearson TalentLens

 The insurance sector is facing major HR challenges, compounded by an ageing workforce and a perceived outdated image.
 With 400,000 professionals nearing retirement, attracting and retaining new talent is essential.
 Yet only 4% of Millennials are considering a career in the sector, exacerbating the skills shortage.
-To remain competitive, companies need to modernise their image, promote innovation and diversity, and offer attractive benefits, while using tools such as psychometric testing to optimise their recruitment process.
+To remain competitive, companies need to modernise their image, promote innovation, and offer attractive benefits, while using tools such as psychometric testing to optimise their recruitment process.

 read more